 This is not your every day announcement, and I am sure there will be those that will judge me.
 My doubts are going mad in my head.
 What makes you think you are viewed as successful?
 What makes you think you can make a difference?
 Who are you to speak out for neurodiversity when you have employment, and so many can’t get a job?

-Will people think I am looking for an easy pass?
 Will they be supportive?
 Will they be willing to change?
 Can I really make a difference?

 Finding allies for the neurodiversity network - April 2018